ZhaochengD/Course_Data_Acquisition/index.md

   Figure3.4 The UML diagram of differnence sensors
 </p>

 After assigned each class to each sensor.
 The next question we solved is the multiple data transmission problem.
 Since the server (Pi) would receive data from four light sensors and we Ultrasonic sensor.
 It has to encode this information and send to the private car (local computer) and also the private car needs to decode these data.
 Thus, we used the dictionary structure in python to store these data sensed in the server and send them to private car.
 And the car will do the data processing and find the shortest path.
-The structure and transmission procedure like below.
+The data structure and transmission procedure is shown in figure3.5.

 <p align="center">
   <img src="./img/transmission.jpeg" width="400">